-Advantages • The y can help students to make a better choice of career. • The y can be used to help students make a better choice of VET programme. • The y can be easier to organise and administer than other types of work-based learning programmes. • The y help to improve the quality and relevance of career education programmes. y can help to motivate students and give them direction by showing them where their studies ht lead. y involve little disruption to the school or college timetable and in some cases they can be anised so that they take place in students' own time.
-Disadvantages y are quite limited in what they are trying to do compared with other types of work-based learning grammes.
+- They can help students to make a better choice of career. - They can be used to help students make a better choice of VET programme. - They can be easier to organise and administer than other types of work-based learning programmes. - They help to improve the quality and relevance of career education programmes. - They can help to motivate students and give them direction by showing them where their studies might lead. - They involve little disruption to the school or college timetable and in some cases they can be organised so that they take place in students' own time.